yukawa1/fantasy/README.md

 **If you are using this code in your research, please cite the following papers Ilic et al. 2020, Rakic et al. 2022, submitted, Ilic et al. 2022, in prep.**

 For installation:
 ```console
 foo@bar:~$ pip install fantasy_agn
 ```
+For complete documentation with examples of usage please cosult (read the docs)[www.fantasy-agn.readthedocs.io]